panzouh/argo-repository/ROADMAP.md

   - [ ] Migrate `docs/` to [cluster readme](./cluster/README.md) w/ helm-docs
 - Themes :
   - Integration :
-    - Argocd:
-      - [ ] Handle ArgoCD deprecation notice => `WARNING: You are using configs.repositoryCredentials and/or server.config.repositories parameters that are DEPRECATED Instead, use configs.repositoryTemplates and/or configs.repositories parameters`
     - [ ] Gitlab runners (add first)
   - General :
     - [ ] Enable VPA support